 Fun Staff Retreats, Outings, and Events

-BEF is an entrepreneurial nonprofit working on environmental solutions at the intersection of people, renewable energy and freshwater.
+BEF is an entrepreneurial nonprofit working on environmental solutions at the intersection of energy, decarbonization and water.
 Partnerships are key to our success.
-We build long-term relationships with our corporate, community, NGO, Tribal, utility and philanthropic partners by first understanding their goals and needs and then providing solutions and support to achieve these goals alongside measurable environmental benefits.
+We build long-term relationships with businesses , utilities, community organizations, tribes and philanthropic partners by first understanding their goals and opportunities and then collaborating toward solutions that achieve measurable environmental benefits.